French Fourth Republic: Founding of the Fourth Republic

 A new draft of the Constitution was written, which this time proposed the establishment of a bicameral form of government.
 Leon Blum of the SFIO headed the GPRF from 1946 to 1947.
 After a new legislative election in June 1946, the Christian democrat Georges Bidault assumed leadership of the Cabinet.
 Despite De Gaulle's so-called discourse of Bayeux of 16 June 1946 in which he denounced the new institutions, the new draft was approved by 53% of voters voting in favor (with an abstention rate of 31%) in the referendum held on 13 October 1946 and the Constitution of 27 October 1946 came into force two weeks later (Note: The question of the legal effective date of the Constitution is debated.
 It was adopted by the National Constituent Assembly on 29 September 1946, approved by referendum 13 October, promulgated by Georges Bidault, President of the Provisional Government on 27 October, and published in the Journal officiel de la République française the next day.
 Some, like Louis Favoreu, say it became effective "in successive stages" ("par paliers"); others, adhering to article 98, section 2 of the Constitution, say it became effective on 24 December 1946, the date of the first Council of the Republic.) as the Fourth Republic, in an arrangement in which executive power essentially resided in the hands of the President of the Council (the prime minister).
 The President of the Republic was given a largely symbolic role, although he remained chief of the French Army and as a last resort could be called upon to resolve conflicts.

-After the expulsion of the Communists from the governing coalition, France joined the Cold War against Stalin, as expressed by becoming a founding member of NATO in April 1949.
+After the expulsion of the Communists from the governing coalition, France joined the Cold War against communism, as expressed by becoming a founding member of NATO in April 1949.
 France now took a leadership position in unifying western Europe, working closely with Konrad Adenauer of West Germany.
 Robert Schuman, who was twice Prime Minister and at other times Minister of Finance and Foreign Minister, was instrumental in building post-war European and trans-Atlantic institutions.
 A devout Catholic and anti-Communist, he led France to be a member of the European Communities, the Council of Europe and NATO.